 - Any delay in primary PCI after a patient arrives at hospital is associated with higher mortality in hospital.
 Time to treatment should therefore be as short as possible.
-Door (or diagnosis) to treatment time should be less than 90 minutes, or less than 60 minutes if the hospital is PCI ready and symptoms started within 120 minutes.

 - There is no evidence to suggest that primary stenting reduces mortality when compared with balloon angioplasty but stenting seems to be associated with a reduced risk of re-infarction and target vessel revascularisation.

 - NICE therefore recommends that intracoronary drug-eluting stent implantation should be used in patients with STEMI, NSTEMI and unstable angina undergoing primary PCI.

 - Facilitated PCI is the use of pharmacological reperfusion treatment delivered prior to a planned PCI.

 - There is no evidence of a significant clinical benefit and so facilitated PCI is currently not recommended.

 - Rescue PCI is defined as PCI performed on a coronary artery which remains occluded despite fibrinolytic therapy.

 - Rescue PCI is associated with a significant reduction in heart failure and re-infarction and a lower all-cause mortality and so should be considered when there is evidence of failed fibrinolysis based on clinical signs and insufficient ST-segment resolution, if there is clinical or ECG evidence of a large infarct and if the procedure can be performed less than 12 hours after the onset of symptoms.